-A management alert is activated whenever losses during a specified period equal or exceed specified management alert level.
-The Bank controls and minimizes the losses that may be incurred in daily trading activities through the VaR, Management Action Triggers (MATs) and Stop Loss.
-Positions are monitored on a daily basis to ensure that these are maintained within established position limits to control losses.
-Position limits are subordinated to MATs, VaR and Stop Loss limits.
-Macaulay and Modified Duration are used to identify the interest rate sensitivity of the Bond Portfolio of the Bank.
-In the same way, certain subsidiaries of the Bank independently quantify and manage their respective market risk exposures by maintaining their respective RM system and processes in place.
+A loss alert is activated whenever losses during a specified period equal or exceed specified level.
+The Bank controls and minimizes the losses that may be incurred in daily trading activities through the VaR and Stop Loss limits.
+Positions are monitored daily to ensure that these are maintained within established position limits to control losses.
+Position limits are subordinated to VaR and Stop Loss limits.
+Modified Duration is used to identify the interest rate sensitivity of the Bond Portfolio of the Bank.
+In the same way, certain subsidiaries of the Bank independently quantify and manage their respective market risk exposures by maintaining their respective system and processes in place.